arrebagrove/FacebookSDKSample/README.md

-# FacebookSDKSample
+# Facebook SDK Sample
-New Facebook SDK by Microsoft sample
+Sample usage of the new Facebook SDK released by Microsoft for Universal Windows apps, available here https://github.com/Microsoft/winsdkfb